P.O. Box 400308

 Faculty Position Finalist Experience & Employment Priorities:This ongoing study seeks to better understand why individuals accept or turn down offers of tenured/tenure-track faculty employment at the University of Virginia.
 Participants are asked to either fill out an on-line survey or take part in a one-on-one interview.
 Survey and interview questions are focused on the recruitment experience, the candidate decision-making process, and the factors that may affect the decision to accept or decline.

 COACHE Survey of Early Tenure-Track Faculty: The Collaborative on Academic Careers in Higher Education (COACHE), COACHE is a research project based out of the Harvard Graduate School of Education and supported by a grant from the Ford Foundation and participating colleges and universities.
 COACHE's primary goal is to provide academic leaders with in-depth institutional and peer data “on work satisfaction” among full-time, early career tenure-track faculty.
-U.Va. participated in the “COACHE Survey of Tenure-Track Faculty Job Satisfaction,” as a member of the 2005-06, and the 2008-2009 cohorts.
-The Executive Summary of COACHE findings at U.Va. for the 2008 survey is available online.
+U.Va. participated in the “COACHE Survey of Tenure-Track Faculty Job Satisfaction,” as a member of the 2005-06, the 2008-2009, and the 2012-2013 cohorts.
+The COACHE Executive Summaries are posted as follows: 2006, 2009, and 2013.

 Contingent Faculty Experiences: Researchers from the University of Michigan’s Center for the Education of Women are currently engaged in a national study of non-tenure track faculty, funded by the Alfred P. Sloan Foundation.
 The University of Virginia is one of twelve research universities across the country where they will be conducting focus groups with non-tenure track faculty in order to learn their reasons for taking non-tenure track appointments, their career aspirations, the details of their work lives and conditions, and many other matters.